Representing Families Who Have Lost a Loved One in Houston, TX

 Wrongful death cases often arise from motor vehicle accidents, construction accidents, work place injuries, drunk driving accidents, medical malpractice, trucking accidents, rollovers, underrides, fires and explosions.

 In wrongful death cases, it is usually the family who has suffered the loss, or the decedent’s estate who bring the case forward.

 Losing a loved one is painful.
 Losing a loved one due to wrongful death can be even more difficult.
 If someone’s wrongful actions caused injuries that resulted in your loved one’s death, that is a wrongful death.
-At common law, there was no legal action that surviving family members could take.
-That changed, however, when governments began to make laws protecting survivors.
-Now, in every state in the US, the representative or heirs of a person lost to wrongful death may file a lawsuit for monetary damages.
-The laws, however, vary quite a bit from state to state, so consulting with an attorney is advisable.
+Under state law, you only have two years from the person’s death to file a claim.

 The main method courts have for measuring loss in wrongful death lawsuits is pecuniary damages – that is, the court must determine the proper compensation for the financial loss that the death has caused.
 Though this may seem harsh or cold, money damages are the remedy that civil courts have at their disposal.
-Thus, when the courts measure loss, the first thing most of them turn to is quantifiable data:
+When the courts measure loss, the first thing most of them turn to is quantifiable data, such as:

 How much money did the deceased save?

 How financially dependent were the survivors on the deceased?